Real Estate Investment in California- Beneficial or Detrimental?

 High Rental Demand

 Since the housing market is expensive in California, a large demographic of people are forced to live in rented houses.
-Moreover, the higher percentage of millennials in California has shaped the societal mores, which is more inclined towards renting rather than owning a house.
-Additionally, the lower inventory causes the demand to increase in the real estate market.
+Moreover, the higher percentage of millennials in California has shaped the societal mores, which is more inclined toward renting rather than owning a house.
+Additionally, the lower inventory causes the demand to increase in the real estate market. check out the home for sale in Holmby Hills

 The behavior of buyers has changed since the pandemic hit.
 People are moving out of big cities and choosing to live in suburbs or smaller towns.
 There are several reasons for the change in preferences.
 It includes the ease of working from home, flexible work hours, desire for outdoor space, and a bigger house.